athos/Drains/README.md

 ;    2 {:items [2 5 8], :sum 15}}
 ```

-Note that attaching a transducer to a drain constructed with `d/group-by` may cause a different result from the one gained by attaching the transducer to the underlying drain.
+Note that attaching a transducer to a drain constructed with `d/group-by` may cause a different result from the one obtained by attaching the transducer to the underlying drain.
 For example:

 ```clj
 (d/reduce (d/with (take 5)